theHasanMahmud/Bachelors-Meal-Management/README.md

 ---

-**Built with ❤️ using React, Node.js, and modern web technologies**
+**Built with ❤️ using React, Node.js, Express, MongoDB, Tailwind CSS, Vite, and modern web technologies**

 **Star this repository if you find it helpful! ⭐**